kaanokay/samCRISPR/README.md

 ### Usage
 Execute the script with --help option for a complete list of options.
 Sample data and output examples can be found at data and examples, respectively.

+Of note: bam file is aligned to UCSC mm10 genome.

 ```{bash}
 bash ./samCRISPR.sh \
 --sgRNA sgRNAs.bed \ # coordinates of each sgRNA in corresponding genome